Inspiring Enterprise Portsmouth | Startup

 Sabrina has found that even people in the jewellery business were happy to give them advice, so her top tip would be,

 But with Julie’s support, they have also realised it’s important stay on top of their ideas,

 “Mind-mapping and action plans are important.
 When we began, we had multiple notebooks, but I believe that it’s really important to track your thoughts, give yourself time to step back and look at all your ideas so that you can make them into a business.
 Structuring your time is also necessary.
 Be disciplined with time management.
 Have daily and weekly tasks – this is invaluable when starting out, when you want to achieve so many different things.”

 Sabrina is keen for the business to be family-run and hopes her 20-year-old daughter will join them soon as an apprentice to learn their unique trade.
 They have not quite finished with Julie’s business support yet and are going to talk to her about marketing the company more, but Sabrina is full of praise for the support of WSX,

 “We’d like to thank WSX for all their support in the setup of our business.
 It has been a really good experience.”

 Inspiring Enterprise Portsmouth

-WSX Enterprise Ltd is a business support organisation delivering a number of projects across the South of England one of which is Inspiring Enterprise in Portsmouth (also known as the Solent Supporting Employment Programme).
+WSX Enterprise Ltd is a business support organisation delivering a number of projects across the UK, one of which is Inspiring Enterprise in Portsmouth (also known as the Solent Supporting Employment Programme).
 This project supports unemployed people to set up their own business, find a job or enrol in a training course.
 It is funded by the European Social Fund and the Solent Supporting Employment programme run by Hampshire and Isle of Wight Community Fund.